For Your InformationReturn to Top

 Return to Top

-For the last few years this zine as been on hold While Benjamin wrestled with several financial challenges.
-These challenges are now mostly resolved, and a redesign of the zine is underway.
+For the last several years this zine as been on hold while Benjamin wrestled with several life challenges.
+These challenges are now mostly resolved and a redesign of the zine is underway using WordPress.
+The new Pantarbica will begin as a blog where Benjamin will explore the Pantarbic Concepts, review new links for this site, and offer some of his own creative work.
+Eventually he hopes to reopen submissions and post other people's work as well.

-This section is a regular, on-going part of this web site.
+This section has been an on-going part of this web site.
 It contains sources to support and hopefully enrich creative people.
+Currently the resource featured is the list of...

 These are third-party sites hosted by Pantarbe.com™.
 Feel free to explore them.
 Enjoy!